 The smell of independence and freedom is a cause for celebration to many first-time renters.
-This indicates that they are about to take on a new adventure without the supervision of parents.
-Living alone in an apartment or condo, going to work, and having tons of fun is something that many have dreamed of.
+This indicates that they are about to take on a new adventure without the supervision of their parents.
+Living alone in a condo, going to work, and having tons of fun according to your rules is something that many have dreamed of.

 But the excitement and enthusiasm of living alone can cause a lot of trouble for first-timers.
-They are likely to focus on what they can do with their new found freedom that they tend to forget to consider the necessities of living alone.
+They are likely to focus on what they can do with their newfound freedom and they tend to forget to consider the necessities of living alone.

 So for first-time renters and old-timers (a person can never have enough experience) alike, here is a guide on the Know-Hows in leasing.

 Even renters with experience forget about doing this.
 They would quickly say yes to a lease even before checking the space and its environment.
 For first-time renters, it pays to be observant.
 Follow your instincts when looking at the space.
 If the environment screams danger - if the people around the neighborhood are gambling and drinking most of the time - and has poor cleanliness, then it is best for you to say no.

 Also, think twice if the rental fee is low.
 Look into the place to see why it is inexpensive.
 It's better to be safe than sorry.
 By checking the area’s environment, it will give you an insight of what to expect in the place, especially at night.
 Your place should have great security at this time of the day.
 Remember that the space and environment you're looking at contributes to your overall wellbeing.

 Before moving in, it's best to take pictures of the space first.
 You won’t need an expensive camera for this; your camera phone is enough.
 This way, you have evidence of the things that might have been damaged already.
 Send them to your lessor to avoid arguments of who did the wrecking of the utilities once you’ve decided to move to another place.